mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     input/examples/onroad_emfac2014_santa_barbara/emfac2014_2012/hdv/hd_summer/emfac_hd_summer.csv_all

 One of the primary inputs to ESTA is emissions.
 In the case of on-road modeling, one of the primary inputs is Heavy-Duty (HD) diesel emissions.
-As it happens, these are provided to ESTA in the form of season-average emissions because the daily variation of meteorology does not greatly effect the emissions from HD diesel vehicles.
+As it happens, these are provided to ESTA in the form of season-average emissions because the daily variation of meteorology does not greatly affect the emissions from HD diesel vehicles.

 These input files are a simple (headerless) CSV that look like: